Fiberglass spray lay-up process

 Spray-Up also known as chop method of creating fiberglass objects by spraying short strands of glass out of a pneumatic gun.
-This method is used often when one side of the finished product is not seen, or when large quantities of a product must be made cheaply and quickly without regards to strength.
+This method is used often when one side of the finished product is not seen, or when large quantities of a product must be made cheaply and quickly with moderate strength requirements.
 Corvette fenders and boat dinghies are commonly manufactured this way.

 It is very different from the hand lay-up process.
 The difference comes from the application of the fibre and resin material to the mould.
 Spray-up is an open-moulding composites fabrication process where resin and reinforcements are sprayed onto a reusable mould.
 The resin and glass may be applied separately or simultaneously "chopped" in a combined stream from a chopper gun.
 Workers roll out the spray-up to compact the laminate.
 Wood, foam, or other core material may then be added, and a secondary spray-up layer embeds the core between the laminates.
 The part is then cured, cooled, and removed from the mould.